Mailing address: 955 Oliver Road, Thunder Bay, Ontario P7B 5E1

 - professors who challenge and engage students and have a passion for teaching, and

-- our Integrated Practice Curriculum (IPC) that fuses practice with theory—this means our students graduate practice ready, without the need to article.
+- our IPC that fuses practice with theory—this means our students graduate practice ready, without the need to article.

 With our small class size of only 60 students each year, our professors and staff know all of the students by name.
 Our professors challenge and engage students and are committed to teaching the law.
 All full-time faculty are tenure-track professors.